simslay/pychessmachine/README.md

 # pychessmachine
-A chess game in Python with one player option
+A chess one player game in Python